ankeshkhemani/CarND-Vehicle-Detection/README.md

 So, I used a rather large number of sliding windows and this resulted in slower processing of each frame and I submit that my pipeline is not optimal for real-time processing.
 For the limitation of fast enough processing power, we may have to use some other technique for removing false positive rather than an overkill of sliding windows.
 I hope to visit this project again to try out colour histograms as additional features to handle false positives.

-References: Visualisation tricks and ideas are attributed to the Udacity community.
+References: Visualisation tricks and pipeline tips are attributed to the Udacity community.